-This article gives an overview of the different Home Solar Energy systems available, this is an important read for anyone on the look out for the best domestic energy efficient system to provide heat and electricity for their home and for their budget.
+This overview of the Home Solar Energy systems available is an important read for anyone on the look out for the best domestic energy efficient system to provide heat and electricity for their home and for their budget.

 This year started with the bad news that utility prices were on the rise, everything suddenly seems to be costing more, and living really is more expensive.
 For this reason many homeowners are looking for new ways to cut back on the total cost of running a home.